-- As per NYSDOH guidance (Interim COVID-19 Guidance for Sports and Recreation), spectators must maintain six feet of physical distance between individuals and/or family/household units at all times and all spectators must wear face coverings when they are in common areas and situations where six feet of distancing is not able to be maintained, so long as they are over the age of two and medically able to tolerate such covering.
+- As per NYSDOH guidance, spectators must maintain six feet of physical distance between individuals and/or family/household units at all times and all spectators must wear face coverings when they are in common areas and situations where six feet of distancing is not able to be maintained, so long as they are over the age of two and medically able to tolerate such covering.
 (Pg.
-6) - In accordance with NYSDOH guidance (Interim COVID-19 Guidance for Sports and Recreation), responsible parties must limit spectators to no more than two spectators per player.
+7) - In accordance with NYSDOH guidance, responsible parties must limit spectators to no more than two spectators per player.
 (Pg.
-6) - Disinfect student's personal equipment after each game or practice.
+5) - Disinfect student's personal equipment after each game or practice.